-Donald Trump's Political Supporters Need to Hold Him to Account
+Donald Trump's Political Supporters Need To Hold Him To Account

 The unexpected outcome of last month's election loosed the horrors of the liberal imagination.
 The America that we all "knew" to exist doesn't.
 "They" are coming to round up all of society's victims.

 Of course, we're still waiting.
 (With luck, Hollywood celebrities will be the first to go to the camps.)
-And we're like to continue waiting for quite some time.
+And we're likely to continue waiting for quite some time.

 But while Donald Trump has generally pleased the Right with his Cabinet appointments, he has demonstrated that he cares little for the rule of law and believes not at all in free markets.
 Arbitrary presidential intervention in the economy "is the way it's going to be," he declared, and "corporate America is going to have to understand."
 Which should worry anyone committed to free enterprise and limited government.
 And requires that Republicans in Congress and elsewhere to keep him within legal bounds.